aapadill/the-visual-art-showcase/README.md

 ### Visit the page

-- The page is hosted in a personal domain: www.deblish.com/Final/Vistas/
+- The page is currently hosted in a personal domain: www.deblish.com/Final/Vistas/
-- Up to this point it is possible to register, give likes, subscribe and admin your own profile.
+- Up to this point it is possible to register, give likes to artwork, subscribe to the page and admin your own profile.
-- Future updates will include comments, follows, role changes, administration of users, artworks and more.
+- Future updates will include comments, follows to artists, role changes, administration of users, artworks and more.
-- If you'te interested in testing a user without creating an account, please try
+- If you're interested in testing a user but without creating an account, please try with:
-- User: github-test Password: github-test
+- User: **github-test** Password: **github-test**

 ### Installation